wmwxwa/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 1. Breaking changes to Tyk APIs, including Tyk Gateway API, Tyk Dashboard API, MDCB and Tyk EDP and any other component which exposes APIs.
 Changes include not just the endpoints, but also behaviour and functionality, schemas, input parameters, return error codes and messages.
 The APIs are documented and published as an OpenAPI Spec document.
 In case we need to introduce breaking changes, we will create a new version for the API.
 However, currently none of Tyk APIs are versioned.
 2. Breaking changes to Tyk custom plugins interfaces, breaking plugin compiler for customer Go plugins after plugins have been recompiled.
-3. Breaking changes in the GW and Dashboard error log messages, config files in all Tyk components, fields in the config files, environment variables used by Tyk components, APIs (function calls) of Tyk middleware, Go template interface.
+3. Breaking changes in the config files in all Tyk components, fields in the config files, environment variables used by Tyk components, APIs (function calls) of Tyk middleware, Go template interface.
 4. Deprecation of existing functionality or engines that breaks a key business process.
 5. Crypto deprecations.
 6. Changes to common names in certificates.